sam-dp/JoJo-Art-Alert/README.md

 Jojos Art Scraper and Viewer is a Web Scraper and Image Viewer that stores and displays the [archived artworks](https://jojowiki.com/Art_Gallery) of artist and mangaka Hirohiko Araki, most known for his franchise, JoJo's Bizarre Adventure.
 The user can choose between using a previously-populated data structure or running the scraper to get the most up-to-date gallery, the user then can view every archived artwork from the artist in an image viewer.
 The program also writes all data to a CSV file for other possible uses.

+All artwork content is sourced from the [JoJo's Bizarre Encyclopedia - JoJo Wiki](https://jojowiki.com/Art_Gallery) website.

 ---

 ### Built with